Archive for category Series: What to Paint

 Landscapes in Watercolour (What to Paint) || Terry Harrison

-Posted by henry in Author: Terry Harrison, Medium: Watercolour, Publisher: Search Press, Series: What to Paint, Subject: Landscape on June 10, 2011
+Posted by Henry in Author: Terry Harrison, Medium: Watercolour, Publisher: Search Press, Series: What to Paint, Subject: Landscape on Jun 10, 2011

 This is the first title in a new series from Search Press and you’d have to say that the basic premise is a good one.
 As Terry explains in his introduction, it’s all too easy to find yourself with a pile of paper, a box of all the colours and every brush you might ever need and to be completely stuck for ideas.
 As a photographic magazine once responded to someone who listed a suitcase full of equipment and asked what else he needed to take really great pictures, “How about a couple of rolls of film?”